There are missed opportunities in divine providence. The Lord gives opportunities that can be lost. I will mention three.

 How many more decades must pass before Christians will understand the mandate to promote the nations’ acknowledgement of Christ’s Lordship?
 This is Christ’s aim and target:

-‘the kingdoms of this world have become the kingdom of our Lord, and of His Christ’ Rev 11:15.
+‘the kingdoms of the world have become the kingdoms of our Lord and of His Christ’ Rev 11:15.

 Shakespeare commented on it thus: